n00b69/woa-helper/readme.md

 - [Halal Beef](https://github.com/halal-beef) for updating the original app
 - [Bibarub](https://github.com/bibarub) for being involved in the original app and making the USB host mode script and StA
 - [Marius586](https://github.com/Marius586) for updating the original app, adding lots of features and refactoring code when needed
+- [Victoria Freeman](https://github.com/Victoria-Freeman) for adding lots of features and refactoring code when needed & for the Romanian and Belarusian translation
 - [M2K](https://github.com/remtrik) for updating the app and refactoring the entire code
 - [the sog](https://github.com/n00b69) for updating Marius' fork and adding lots of features